mitchwagner/theory-engine/README.md

 It's 2020.
 It's time the bar for these games was raised- the stories alone could stand a healthy dose of open and accessible competition.
-People are still doing ROM hacks, and there's really no excuse for the lack of supporting tooling.
-So, here it is, or at least here it will be, at last!
+People still largely resort to ROM hacks to implement their own ideas, and to be frank, there's really no excuse for this.
+The Theory Engine will fix this.

 ## Theory